Adaptive Strategies for Pension Fund Management: Introduction

 The key contribution of this paper is a theoretical framework to assess the performance of an adaptable scheme through simulation.
 We start by specifying a model that describes the yearly evolution of the pension's assets given the invested portfolio returns, the net liabilities, and external funding.
 These three inputs depend on choices of portfolio, liabilities' management, and calls for external funding.
-Because the future is uncertain, these choices should not be fixed, but rather they should respond to changes in the environment and projections.
-Instead of fixed actions, our simulator requires policies (or decision strategies) that determine which actions to take each year given the available information.
-The policies are then evaluated by simulating them over many randomly generated scenarios and collecting metrics about their performance.
+Instead of fixed actions, which is the industry standard, our simulator requires policies that determine which actions to take each year given the available information.
+The policies are then evaluated by simulating them over randomly generated scenarios and collecting metrics about their performance.
 These metrics are quantities relevant to the stakeholders, such as default probability and investment return.
-If the performance metrics are not satisfactory, then the policies should be updated and re-simulated, iteratively until an acceptable policy is found.
+If the performance metrics are not satisfactory, then the policies are updated and re-simulated, iteratively, until an acceptable policy is found.
 This framework is explained in \cref{sc:abstractmodel}.

-\Cref{sc:ourimplementation} outlines a simple implementation of the abstract framework.
-The portfolios are constructed using a long only Markowitz approach \citep{boyd2024markowitz} in which we include holding limits on certain asset classes.
+\Cref{sc:ourimplementation} outlines a simple example of the abstract framework.
+The portfolios are constructed using a long-only Markowitz approach \cite{boyd2024markowitz} in which we include holding limits on certain asset classes.
 The liabilities are obtained from stochastic simulations of individual mortality, contributions paid into the fund, and pensions paid out.
 To manage these liabilities, the pensions paid out can be increased or decreased with respect to a baseline value.
 For the policy, we propose one that depends only on the value of the current assets under management divided by the total future (predicted) liabilities, commonly known as the asset to liability ratio.
 We discretize the range of this ratio into bins, and we assign which actions to take from each bin.
-Finally, we propose an automatic method optimize the policy with respect to the realized metrics obtained from simulation.
+Finally, we propose an automatic method to optimize the policy with respect to the realized metrics obtained from simulation.